“How do I even know if my hips are tight?”

 Even if you have very open hips, life happens.

-In fact, the of really comes down to how you spend your time each day.
+In fact, the top causes of tight hips really comes down to how you spend your time each day.

-Are you for most hours of the day?
-Do you regularly, often in repetitive , such as with running or CrossFit (hello, power clean)?
-Do you regularly lift heavy objects, putting a major strain on all of the major muscle groups connected to your hips, such as your , , and lower back ? of during the day, limiting your hip
+Are you sitting long periods of time during the day, limiting your hip mobility for most hours of the day?
+Do you exercise regularly, often in a repetitive motion, such as with running or CrossFit (hello, power clean)?
+Do you regularly lift heavy objects, putting a major strain on the group of muscles connected to your hips, such as your gluteus, hamstrings, and lower back muscles?

-Needless to say, our daily habits can have a big impact on our hip flexibility. can take of our hip flexors, , and all of the connecting the two areas.
+Needless to say, our daily habits can have a big impact on our hip flexibility.
+Tightness can take hold of our hip flexors, psoas, and all of the ligaments and tendons connecting the two areas.

-Needless to say, our daily habits can have a on our hip .
+Needless to say, our daily habits can have a big impact on our hip flexibility.

 Having a go-to hip opening practice can help you navigate and adjust.